zunda/mitome.in/README.md

 Place images under `docs/.vuepress/public/`.
 They are available at the base path.

-### The mitomein icon
+### The mitomein logo and icon
-Edit `assets/mitomein.svg` with Inkscape and export it as a 48x48 png image into `docs/.vuepress/public/`.
+Edit `assets/mitomein.svg` with Inkscape and export it as png images into `docs/.vuepress/public/`.

 ## Serve the pages
-Locally:
+Previews of your edit will be available at http://localhost:8080/ with the command below running locally:

 ```sh
 yarn docs:dev
 ```

-Through static files:
+The command below generates static files to be served under `./docs/.vuepress/dist/`.

 ```sh
 yarn docs:build
 ```

-Static files are available under `./docs/.vuepress/dist/`.

 ## License
 ### The app code